frankstepanski/js-fullstack-course/readme.md

 - Big O notation and thinking about performance
 - Practical application in JavaScript

-> 💡 DSA is how you develop the habit of thinking about trade-offs before writing code
+> 💡 Developing the habit of thinking about trade-offs before writing code

 ## 🤖 Understanding AI: What Every Developer Should Know